 Below, you will find suggestions for diet changes you can easily implement into your diet plan.

 Limit red meat and processed foods from your diet, and increase consumption of omega-3 fatty acids.
 Fish and fish oils, a lean protein source, is a great addition to a breast cancer prevention plan.
 Fish highest in omega-3 fatty acids include salmon, mackerel, sea bass, and tuna.

 Another healthy fat you should add to your diet is ground flaxseed.
 Ground (milled) flaxseed has a component called lignans.
 Lignans have estrogen-like chemicals that allow them to act as antioxidants “free radical scavengers.”

 Walnuts offer a lot of nutrients and omega-3 fatty acids that help fight inflammation.
 Researchers even suggest that walnuts may be able to slow down breast cancer tumors which means it could serve as a preventative food and management after diagnosis.

-Orange fruits and vegetables are a rich source of Vitamin A (carotenoids) known to benefit in breast cancer prevention.
-Women with high levels of carotenoids in the bloodstream tend to have a lower risk of breast cancer, so make sure you increase your consumption of orange, red, yellow and dark leafy green foods.
+Orange fruits and vegetables are a rich source of Vitamin A (carotenoids) known to be a benefit in breast cancer prevention.
+Women with high levels of carotenoids in the bloodstream tend to have a lower risk of breast cancer, so make sure you increase your consumption of orange, red, yellow, and dark leafy green foods.

-As research improves and scientist continue to work towards a cure for cancer find some comfort in knowing that there are preventative measures you can take.
-Exercise daily, drink lots of water, and eat a diet rich in colorful fruits and vegetables, beans and grains instead of supplements.
+As research improves and scientists continue to work towards a cure for cancer find some comfort in knowing that there are preventative measures you can take.
+Exercise daily, drink lots of water and eat a diet rich in colorful fruits and vegetables, beans, and grains instead of supplements.

 Vann, M. (n.d.).
 12 Foods for Breast Cancer Prevention.
 Retrieved from http://www.everydayhealth.com/breast-cancer-pictures/foods-for-breast-cancer-prevention.aspx#/slide-15